BA-SAM: Scalable Bias-Mode Attention Mask for Segment Anything Model: Experiments

 In this section, we first conduct ablation studies to study the contribution of each component.
 Then, we investigate the impact of the new scaling factor (NSF) and bias-mode attention mask (BM-AM) with a more detailed analysis.

-\textbf{Ablations Studies of Each Component.} Table~\ref{tab:ablation} summarizes the effect of each designed component on the settings with and without fine-tuning, respectively.
+\textbf{Ablations Studies of Each Component.} Tab.~\ref{tab:ablation} summarizes the effect of each designed component on the settings with and without fine-tuning, respectively.
 The baseline means using the MobileSAM~\cite{mobile_sam} as the base network that uses the vanilla scaling factor (VSF) in the attention layer~\cite{Vaswani2017Attention}.
 New Scaling Factor and Bias-Mode Attention Mask are abbreviated as NSF and BM-AM, respectively.
 From the table, we observe that NSF could achieve superior performances than the baseline with VSF.
-This is because the vanilla attention in SAM~\cite{SAM} and MobileSAM~\cite{mobile_sam} does not consider maintaining the magnitude consistency of the Softmax outputs changes drastically when input resolutions vary during testing.
+This is because the vanilla attention in SAM~\cite{SAM} and MobileSAM~\cite{mobile_sam} does not consider maintaining the magnitude consistency when Softmax outputs change drastically due to input resolutions vary during the testing.
 In contrast, our NSF explicitly maintains the magnitude consistency and alleviates the performance degradation.
 Furthermore, by adding BM-AM, the performance could be further boosted when extrapolating to a larger test length.
 These improvements confirm that these individual components are complementary and together they significantly promote the performance.

-\textbf{Impact of Slope in Bias-Mode Attention Mask.} In the Bias-Mode Attention Mask, the magnitude of the slope $\beta$ determines penalty rates in different heads.
-In the zero-shot case, we use a fixed slope.
-Table~\ref{slope} reveals the impact of different slopes of BM-AM on the ISIC~\cite{codella2018skin} dataset.
+\textbf{Impact of Slope in Bias-Mode Attention Mask.} \yr{In the Bias-Mode Attention Mask, the magnitude of the slope $\beta$ determines penalty rates in different heads.
 We found that the best performance is achieved when $\beta=0.1$.
 Besides, our method is robust to different slope choices.
-In addition to the zero-shot setting, we also validate the BM-AM in fine-tuning scenarios on four datasets, shown in Table~\ref{attention}.
-The learnable parameters brought more performance growth compared with the fixed slope, while also bringing a slight increase in computation.
+In the zero-shot case, we use a fixed slope $\beta = 1$ by default.
+(More details could be referred to in the supplementary material)}